Ryan-Haines/ai-utils/README.md

 # ai-utils
 A collection of useful scripts related to AI workflows

+no warranty provided, use at your own risk.

 install with `pip install -r requirements.txt`

 to make batch masked images (recommended settings):